vitiral/fiction-civboot/toll/underground2.md

 DuPointee who maintains a ready-made package of robots, software, communication, verticle farms, sales teams and lawsuits.
-And Civboot which is completely open and was invested in heavily by NASA and then by certain large tech companies, world goverments, universities and hobbiests.
+And Civboot which is completely open and was invested in heavily by NASA and then by certain large tech companies, world goverments, universities, hobbiests and finally many in the verticle farming industry.
 About 70% of all food is produced with DuPointee's product line but they represent only 5% of food producing entities.
 Basically the big fish use DuPointee while the small fish use Civboot.

 The software and hardware is extremely unusual for a system that should be using an extremely large "Machine Learning" or "Artificial Inteligence" tech stack.